How to Run the Welcoming Congregation Program

 - Ideas for Education

-- Worship services on LGBTQ issues
+- Have worship services on LGBTQ issues

-- LGBTQ film series with discussions
+- Hold a LGBTQ film series with discussions

-- Congregation-wide common read and book discussion
+- Hold a congregation-wide common read and book discussion

 - Ideas for Congregational Life

 - Adjust bylaws to include affirmative nondiscrimination language

 - Add language welcoming people of all sexual orientations and gender identities/expressions to worship, orders of service, website, brochure, etc.